Golga Oscar (Yup’ik), Bag, 2022-2023.

 How It Works

-Prospective applicants should email a letter of inquiry (LOI) with a two-page description of the project and a preliminary budget, ideally at least nine months prior to the exhibition opening or project start date.
-LOIs are reviewed on a rolling basis, and responses are typically received within ten business days.
-Those invited to submit a full proposal will be notified of the submission deadline and should follow the application instructions below.
-The Foundation reviews full proposals three times a year, in January, May, and September.
+Applications are accepted through our online portal.
+Prospective applicants should begin by completing a brief eligibility quiz.
+If the organization and project meet our requirements, we will invite a letter of inquiry (LOI).
+LOIs are reviewed on a rolling basis, and responses are typically received within two weeks.
+Those invited to submit a detailed proposal will be notified of the submission deadline.
+The Foundation reviews recommended proposals three times a year, in January, May, and September.